Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 ### concatenator-server-glue.h

-There is specific class for each interface in the XML IDL file.
+For each interface in the XML IDL file the generator creates one class that represents it.
 The class is de facto an interface which shall be implemented by inheriting from it.
 The class' constructor takes care of registering all methods, signals and properties.
 For each D-Bus method there is a pure virtual member function.
 These pure virtual functions must be implemented in the child class.
 For each signal, there is a public function member that emits this signal.

 ```cpp
 /*